-A week ago, we had the opportunity to test drive the all new BMW 135i.
-We have been waiting for this moment for a long time and we were very excited to have this opportunity.
-As some of you might know, back in January, I picked up a brand new 335i through the BMW European Delivery program.
 Ever since I started to drive my 335i/twin-turbo engine, I have always wondered how much faster would the 135i be.
 The 335i and the 135i coupe share the same twin-turbo engine, outputting 300 horsepower, but the 1-series top model is lighter than the 335i.
 Weighting less, I would definitely expect the 135i to be slightly faster, but would it handle better?

-Us, the folks in the States, really don't have many places where we can speed, therefore, I am always more interested on how a car handles in compare to others and how fun of a drive it actually is.
+Us, the folks in the US, really don’t have many places where we can speed, therefore, I am always more interested on how a car handles in compare to others and how fun of a drive it actually is.

 Well, let me just say this: the BMW 135i has NOT let me down.
 Now let's go over some details.